omotosho47/Augmented/README.md

 Submit a pull request to the main repository.

 ## Credits
-This project was created by [Your Name] as a project for Bangor University.
+This project was created by Akeem Olamilekan Omotosho as a project for Bangor University.
 The app uses the following technologies:

 - React: https://reactjs.org/
 - Aframe: https://aframe.io/